SandySChuang/School_District_Analysis/README.md

     - The bottom five performing schools are (ranking from lowest): Rodriguez, Figueroa, Huang, Johnson, and Ford
       - their average math scores are below 77.1 and average reading scores are below 81.2
       - % Overall Passing is below 73.8% (% Overall Passing Corrected is 54.3%)
-  3. Counter-intuitively, schools that spend on the lower end per student (<$584 per student) show the highest % Overall Passing %.
+  3. Counter-intuitively, schools that spend on the lower end per student (<$584 per student) show the highest % Overall Passing.
      - The schools in <$584 category are all Charter schools.
   4. Large schools with 2000-5000 students perform worse than Small (<1000) and Medium (1000-2000) sized schools in % Overall Passing at 76% (58% corrected).
      - Small and Medium-sized schools have the same % Overall Passing at 95% in the initial findings.